Want to create your Digital Advance Care Plan? click here to get started.

 GPs

-As you know all too well, people often put off thinking about the practical details of life.
-Few people enjoy taking a hard look at their finances or sorting out a will.
-Yet you know that people who don’t do this are vulnerable if their circumstances change unexpectedly.
+As you know all too well, people often put off thinking about the practical details of their future.

 only 17% of people with dementia have appointed a substitute decision maker.